-Pelent's Claim Analyzer ( a powerful patent valuation too) automatically identifies and extracts each claim element and allows users to identify important and valuable limitations of a patent.
+Pelent's Claim Analyzer automatically identifies and extracts each claim element and allows users to identify important and valuable limitations of a patent.
 Identifying the claim elements is time consuming and often error prone even for experienced patent specialists.
 Mistakes can costs hundreds of thousands of dollars in wasted effort and legal costs.
 A single claim element can severely limit the value of a patent.

-The online Claim Analyzer is exceptionally easy to use and automatically provides a patent lookup and patent check.
+The online Claim Analyzer is easy to use; it automatically provides a patent lookup and patent check.
 The Claim Analyzer is designed for US patents and supports both granted patents and published patent applications.
-The Analyzer is also extremely useful for specialists since it provides verification to ensure each claim element has been correctly identified.
-Patent analysis tools vary in their features and capabilities so we've outlined the particulars to help you understand the power and efficiency of our comprehensive patent valuation tool.
+The Analyzer is also useful for specialists since it provides verification to ensure that each claim element has been correctly identified.
+We've outlined the particulars to help you use and leverage the tool.

-The Claim Analyzer helps in the creation of compelling claim charts, and it automatically creates a claim chart template for the requested patent number in an MS Word format:
+The Claim Analyzer helps in the creation of claim charts; it automatically creates a claim chart template for the requested patent number in an MS Word format:

 Pelent provides a simple yet powerful patent analysis tool, unique in the industry.
 Try it!